SeaweedBrainn/Game_Engine_Development/Text Log/Day 2.md

 I also used ChatGPT's help to learn to reduce repetition in including all those dylib files in the tasks.json file.
 To include the all the dynamic libraries with a shorter syntax use `-L${workspaceFolder}/dependencies/library` and then list each dylib as `-lglfw.3.4` without using either `lib` or `dylib`.

+The next step was making a package, but packages only exist in Java and the closest thing to a package is a namespace in C++.
+I tried creating a new folder and creating a new file with that namespace to run the same code (I refactored the tasks.json) but it did not work.
+Now, I looked up actual game development with C++ on youtube and found a [video](https://www.youtube.com/watch?v=0xmpEdbEPpc).
+So I'll evidently have to start from beginning using the video as a base to build up.
+I will continue with it tomorrow basically restarting form the beginning.
+Peace out.